Kemthorn History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Kemthorn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kemthorn family to the New World and Oceana
+Migration of the Kemthorn family

 Early North American immigration records have revealed a number of people bearing the name Kemthorn or a variant listed above: Richard Kempthorn, who was living in Waterloo County, Ontario in 1877.